swayam-learning/RAGSpamClasssifier/README.md

-# Spam Classification and Explanation Chatbot
+# Spam Classification and Explaination Chatbot

 This project implements a two-step email spam detection system that combines fast classification with explainable reasoning.
 The goal is not just to identify whether an email is spam, but to also provide a natural language explanation grounded in historical email data.